Contributor: Megan Wilson, BS, CADC, of Timberline Knolls Residential Center

-There is no question that gender plays a role in the development and experience of mental health issues, and cocaine use is no exception.
+There is no question that gender plays a role in the development and experience of mental health issues, and cocaine addiction in women is no exception.

 Research indicates that women are more likely to use cocaine at an earlier age, take it in higher quantities, and have more difficulty maintaining abstinence .
 What aspects lead to this gender difference?

-Female bodily hormones alone present a risk factor for cocaine addiction, but the exact mechanism behind this gender difference is currently unknown.
+Female bodily hormones alone present a risk factor for cocaine addiction in women, but the exact mechanism behind this gender difference is currently unknown.

 A 2017 study theorizes that the menstrual hormone estrogen may stimulate increased dopamine release, resulting in women experiencing increased reward during certain parts of their cycle and found evidence to support this theory with lab mice .